RusseII/travel/README.md

 Price doesn't matter.
 Altho cheaper is better given all other things equal.

 ## What do I not want?
 * I do not want to hear traffic or see cars in my daily life.
-When traveling outside my area interacting with them would be acceptable though.
+When traveling outside my area interacting with them would be acceptable though
 * I do not want to live in a very small town